Contributors from members of the Copper team

 4. Use your data.

-Knowing things about your customers can come in handy.
+Knowing things about your customers can come in handy with inspiring positive customer relations.
 If you know that they've been a loyal customer for over six years, that they're based in Japan, and that they've been offering product feedback and giving you shoutouts on social media regularly... you'll probably want to make sure that your interactions with this customer are very personalized, that you're mindful of time-zone and cultural differences, and so on.

 Of course, you must first have and be able to access that data easily.
-Which... isn't always possible.
+Which... isn't always possible when you are developing positive customer relations.
 This is where using the right tools comes in.

 Learn how to strategically gather + organize information about your customers with this free ebook.